angeria/bitsek/README.md

 ```

+##### Mining

+_mineBitsek_ utilises the pure function _newBlock_ to secure and verify requested transactions and add them to the blockchain.
+Read more about this in the "Mining blocks" section above.

-Reminder: If you want your transaction verified and added to the blockchain, you have to mine the pending block.
-This job is done by _mineBitsek_
+**Reminder**: If you want your transaction verified and added to the blockchain, you have to mine the pending block.
+This job is done by _mineBitsek_.

 ```haskell
 mineBitsek :: (Block, Blockchain, [User]) -> IO b